atlassian/data-center-helm-charts/src/main/logging/README.md

    --cli-input-json   file://~/environment/logging/es_domain.json
 ```

-It takes a while for Elasticsearch clusters to be in an active state.
-Check AWS Console to see the status of the cluster and continue to the next step when the cluster is ready.
+It takes a while for Elasticsearch clusters to change to an active state.
+Check the AWS Console to see the status of the cluster, and continue to the next step when the cluster is ready.

-*Configure Elasticsearch access:* At this point we need to map roles to users in order to set fine-grained access control because without this mapping all requests to the cluster will result in a permission error.
-We should add the fluent bit ARN as a backend role to the `all-access` role which is using the Elasticsearch APIs.
-To find the fluent bit ARN run the following command and export the value of `ARN Role` in to `FLUENTBIT_ROLE` environment variable:
+*Configure Elasticsearch access:* At this point you need to map roles to users in order to set fine-grained access control, because without this mapping all the requests to the cluster will result in permission errors.
+You should add the Fluent Bit ARN as a backend role to the `all-access` role, which uses the Elasticsearch APIs.
+To find the Fluent Bit ARN run the following command and export the value of `ARN Role` into the `FLUENTBIT_ROLE` environment variable:
 ```shell script
 $ eksctl get iamserviceaccount --cluster dcd-ap-southeast-2
 [ℹ] eksctl version 0.37.0